kathleenwest/MinimalWebApiPizzaStoreTutorialDemo/README.md

 # PizzaStoreMinimalWebApi

 A minimal web api project to showcase basic CRUD operations with Http Verb Operations (Get, Post, Put, and Delete).
 Swagger documentation is configured for test and verification of the web api.
+See quick steps and demo code to quickly create a minimal web api with asp.net core and swagger setup.
+This project code is the result of a Microsoft Learn tutorial to build a web API with minimal API, ASP.NET Core, and .NET.

 ## How to Quickly Create a Minimal Web Api